 \begin{reductionrule}[Low degree reduction rule 1] If $v \in V(G)$ has degree $d(v) < \sqrt{2(m-k)} - 1$, delete $v$ from $G$ and decrease the parameter by $d(v)$. \end{reductionrule}

-This rule can easily be implemented to run in linear time.
+This rule can be implemented to run in linear time.
 It is moreover safe.
-Indeed, since we consider the deletion problem, any vertex $v$ deleted by the rule has degree smaller than $\sqrt{2(m-k)} - 1$ in $G-F$, hence cannot be in the clique of any optimal solution according to the following lemma.
+Indeed, since we consider the deletion problem, any vertex $v$ deleted by the rule has degree smaller than $\sqrt{2(m-k)} - 1$ in $G-F$, hence cannot be in the clique of an optimal solution according to the following lemma.

 \begin{lemma} Let $(G,k)$ is a positive instance of \cliquedel{}.
 If $F$ is a solution of $(G,k)$, then the clique in $G-F$ has size at least $\sqrt{2(m-k)}$. \end{lemma} \begin{proof} Since $F$ contains at most $k$ edges, the graph $G-F$ has at least $m-k$ edges.
 Moreover, $G-F$ is a clique+IS graph, therefore all its edges are the edges of a unique clique.
 Therefore, the size $c$ of the clique of $G-F$ satisfies ${c \choose 2}\geqslant m-k$, hence $c\geqslant \sqrt{2(m-k)}$. \end{proof}